 A great device for anyone who has difficulty hearing and understanding television.
 This multi-media device connects to your home television and your hearing devices to stream the sound directly to your ears.
 This allows you to hear the television at the volume you need to be able to understand and allows the other people in the room to hear the television at a volume that is comfortable for them.

 Lectures, group meetings, and noisy restaurants are some of the top noise situations that patients with hearing loss struggle in.
 All of these situations can be helped by a remote microphone.
 This device is a small discreet microphone that can be clipped to the speaker’s lapel or placed on a table in front of a group of speakers and stream their voices directly to your hearing aids.
 This allows for much better clarity in these difficult sound environments.
 This microphone can provide clear speech for up to 30ft from the speaker.

 Assisted Listening Devices (ALDs)

 Musician Earplugs are designed to replicate the natural response of the open ear.
 Sound heard with these earplugs has the same quality as the original, only quieter.
 Speech and music are clear–you still hear the blend clearly, feel the bass, and distinguish each tone.
-An ear impression is required to order custom Musician Earplugs.
-An appointment is necessary to purchase a set of musician ear plugs.
+An ear impression by one of our trained Audiologists is required to order custom Musician Earplugs.

 Exposure to excessive noise during work or leisure activities can increase a person’s risk of hearing loss and potentially worsen a pre-existing hearing problem.
 It is important to wear hearing protectors, especially if you must work in an excessively noisy environment.
 You should also wear hearing protection when using power tools, noisy yard equipment, firearms, or riding a motorcycle or snowmobile.
 Since there is no cure for noise-induced hearing loss, prevention is the sensible alternative.
 Hearing protectors come in two forms: earplugs and earmuffs.